typesense/typesense-website/docs-site/content/0.23.1/api/collections.md

 :::tip
 The schema update is a synchronous blocking operation.
 When the update is in progress, all incoming writes and reads to _that particular collection_ will wait for the schema update to finish.

-So, we recommend updating fields one at a time, especially for large collections.
+So, we recommend updating fields one at a time, especially for large collections and during off-peak hours.
 :::

+The update operation consists of an initial validation step where the records on-disk are assessed to ensure that they are compatible with the proposed schema change.
+For example, let's say there is a `string` field `A` which is already present in the documents on-disk but is not part of the schema.
+If you try to update the collection schema by adding a field `A` with type `integer`, the validation step will reject this change as it's incompatible with the type of data already present.

+If the validation is successful, the actual schema change is done and the records are indexed / re-indexed / dropped as per the requested change.
+The process is complete as soon as the API call returns (make sure you use a large client timeout value).
+Because of the blocking nature of the update, we recommend doing the change during off-peak hours.

 ### Modifying an existing field